A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 Every human-made structure can collapse, no matter how well done the design is.
 A collapsing residential home can hurt or even kill a family.
 While a bridge collapse can put the lives of hundreds of people at risk.

-To reduce risks, a licensed professional should inspect your home.
-It’s no different than going to a board-certified surgeon to cut you open to operate on you.
-You don’t want a random unlicensed person to do surgery on you, putting your life at risk.
+To minimize risks, a licensed professional should inspect your home.
+It’s like going to a board-certified surgeon for an operation—you don’t want some random, unlicensed person wielding a scalpel and putting your life in danger.

-All licensed engineers follow the engineering code of ethics.
-This ethical code places public safety at the forefront of any and all engineering work.
-Also, these engineers have the skills to fix any structural problems.
+Licensed engineers follow the engineering code of ethics, which puts public safety front and center in all their work.
+Plus, these engineers have the skills to fix any structural problems.

 “Professional structural engineer license lookup, California”

-Swap ‘California’ with the state you live in.
-You’ll then land on a page like this.
+Swap ‘California’ with your state, and you’ll land on a page like this.

 When do you need a structural engineer inspection?

-The following are the 8 most common times you need a structural engineer inspection:
+Here are the 8 most common times you should call in a structural engineer:

 - Discovery of structural issues